 This acceptance has largely been driven by the Public-Private Partnerships Act of 2013.
 As one of the first African countries to enact a Public-Private Partnerships Act, Kenya has seen significant participation from the private sector in the country’s public sector projects.
 Its new Public-Private Partnerships Bill of 2021, proposed to replace the current act seeks to streamline regulations and address inefficiencies that exist in the current PPP process.

-_“The PPP concept as it works in Kenya, you would look at it in the context of, how do you bring in the general_ _populace into that particular ideology of investment because government would tax the local citizenry and actually on the basis of tax, use those allocations _to fund government projects,” says Biko.
+“The PPP concept as it works in Kenya, you would look at it in the context of, how do you bring in the general populace into that particular ideology of investment because the government would tax the local citizenry and actually on the basis of tax, use those allocations to fund government projects,” says Biko.

 The country recognises that its general populace is resistant to additional taxes and levies and, the government has realised that the idea of taxing citizens who are already paying tax, decreases the level of acceptance for new development projects.

 For this reason, the Kenyan government has looked for alternative tax avenues that deliver the same kind of metric of collecting revenue.